ycpcs/cs320-spring2022/index.md

 * **Mar 12** - The template for the Lab04 submission has been added to the Lab04 webpage.
 See the instructions on the Lab04 page.

-* **Mar 5** - [Assignment 3: Team Project Milestones](assign/assign03.html) **Team Milestone 1: Minimal Working System** is **due on Monday, 3-16-20**.
-This will be a FORMAL 8-10 minute (max) in-class team presentation/demonstration of your team's progress on your UI structure and navigation.
-You should have the vast majority of your servlets and JSPs defined, and be able to navigate between most, if not all, of your pages.
-Your HTML/CSS will still be in a rough state - don't worry about making it "pretty", focus on functionality over form.
-There is **NO** expectation for having any of your SQL database implemented or working.

 * **Mar 5** - [Lab05: JDBC](labs/lab05.html) is posted.
 It is **due by 7:00am, Thursday, 3-19-20**.